WilCrofter/Ahn2011/README.md

   [332 , 1524]  =  1
 ```

-Thus there are 547 Southeast Asian "recipes" (really just ingredients.)
+Thus there are 547 Southeast Asian "recipes."
 To list the ingredients of recipe 7,
 ```
 julia> iids[find(sa[7,:].==1),:]
 14×2 Array{String,2}: